Dirac Assisted Tree Method for 1D Heterogeneous Helmholtz Equations with Arbitrary Variable Wave Numbers: Introduction and Motivations

 \section{Introduction and Motivations}

-The heterogenous Helmholtz equation is given by \be \nabla \cdot (a(x)\nabla u(x))+\kappa^{2}(x)u(x)=f(x), \qquad x\in \Omega \ee coupled with suitable boundary conditions on the boundary $\partial \Omega$ of the computational domain $\Omega$, where the source term $f\in L_2(\Omega)$ and the coefficients $a,\kappa\in L_\infty(\Omega)$ satisfying $\mbox{ess-inf}_{x\in \Omega} a(x)>0$.
-In this paper, we mainly focus on one-dimensional (1D) heterogeneous Helmholtz equation with $\Omega=(0,1)$, and particular two-dimensional Helmholtz equations which can be converted and solved through 1D Helmholtz equations.
-To absorb outgoing waves, we shall use Sommerfeld absorbing boundary condition for one or both endpoints on $(0,1)$.
-In practical applications, the coefficients $a$, the wave number $\kappa$ and the source term $f$ in \eqref{heqn} are often piecewise smooth functions.
+The heterogenous Helmholtz equation is given by \be \nabla \cdot (a(x)\nabla u(x))+\kappa^{2}(x)u(x)=f(x), \qquad x\in \Omega \ee coupled with suitable boundary conditions on the boundary $\partial \Omega$ of the domain $\Omega$, where the source term $f\in L_2(\Omega)$ and the coefficients $a,\kappa\in L_\infty(\Omega)$ satisfying $\mbox{ess-inf}_{x\in \Omega} a(x)>0$.
+In this paper, we mainly focus on one-dimensional (1D) heterogeneous Helmholtz equations with $\Omega=(0,1)$, and particular 2D Helmholtz equations which can be converted and solved through 1D Helmholtz equations.
+In practical applications (e.g., geophysics \cite{C16, DL19, EOV06, FG17} and electromagnetics \cite{GS20,N01}), the coefficients $a$, the wave number $\kappa$ and the source term $f$ in \eqref{heqn} are often piecewise smooth functions.